 Below are current city, state, and other support resources related to the COVID-19 pandemic.
 We urge the whole community to stay informed, and practice social distancing, as much as possible—for our own health and safety, that of our families, our community, and our fellow New Yorkers.

-As of January 11, 2021, New York State is in phase 1b of COVID-19 vaccine distribution, which includes all people who are 65+ and frontline essential workers: teachers and education workers, including childcare staff, first responders, public safety workers, and public transit workers, in addition to medical and related personnel.
+New York State is currently in phase 1b of COVID-19 vaccine distribution, which includes all people who are 60+, those with certain underlying medical conditions, frontline essential workers and others in public-facing roles, including: teachers and education workers, childcare staff, first responders, medical and related personnel, public safety workers, and public transit workers, government, not-for-profit, and other public-facing essential workers.

 Detailed definitions of the eligible categories continue to evolve.
-You can find current NY State eligibility information here.
+Find current NY State eligibility information.

 These general guidelines offered to the public remain: